Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

-The perfect tartan accompaniment to a kilted night out for sushi, along with soy sauce and pickled ginger, is wasabi (Japanese horseradish).
-Interestingly, one rarely encounters the real thing outside Japan due to availability and pricing and its ephemeral tasting properties.
-Wasabi's spicy effect comes from a chemical reaction that occurs after grating, but this reaction is short lived.
+Along with soy sauce and pickled ginger, this tartan provides a perfect accompaniment to a kilted night out for sushi!
+Whether you're favouring nigiri, sashimi, maki, uramaki, or temaki, this lovely green Wasabi tartan will provide just the right amount of bite!
+Real Wasabi (Japanese horseradish), is rarely encountered outside Japan due to availability, pricing and its ephemeral tasting properties.
+Wasabi's spicy effect comes from a chemical reaction that occurs after grating, but this reaction is short-lived.
 After 5 minutes the spicy flavour peaks and by 30 minutes almost all the flavour is gone.
-For these reasons, one is most likely to be familiar with "western wasabi" a mixture of white horseradish, mustard, starch, and green food coloring or spinach powder.
-Regardless, because the burning sensations of horseradishes are not oil-based, they are short-lived compared to the effects of capsaicin in chili peppers, and are washed away with more food or liquid.
+For these reasons, one is most likely to be familiar with "western wasabi" a mixture of white horseradish, mustard, starch, and green food coloring or spinach powder!
+Regardless of origin, because the burning sensations of horseradishes are not oil-based, they are short-lived compared to the effects of capsaicin in chili peppers, and are washed away with more food or liquid.
 Inhaling or sniffing wasabi vapor has an effect like smelling salts, a property exploited by researchers attempting to create a wasaabi-vapor smoke alarm for the deaf! 🍣🥢

 Today is the day to enjoy sushi, particularly with the Japanese horseradish condiment known as wasabi.